 If you find someone who wishes to donate to you as a result of you seeking a donor, you will both first need to approach your local living transplant unit to discuss the options.
-A list of living transplant units can be found here.

 If you have already discussed living donation with the doctor or nurse responsible for your care, we recommend you approach them first.

 Transplant units will take a wide variety of factors into account in deciding whether to take on a donor and recipient pair.
 Your wish to proceed with your particular donor is only one factor.

 You should be aware that you may not be a suitable recipient for the person who has offered you an organ.

 A donor, in particular, one from overseas, is likely to incur expenses as a result of the donation.
 The law allows for the reimbursement of certain reasonably incurred expenses, for example, loss of earnings, travel and aftercare.
 However, it is worth discussing at an early stage with your living transplant unit how any expenses will be met and reimbursed in order to prevent this becoming a barrier at a later stage.
 The NHS is not obliged to make such payments.